nguyenmelissa23/SynthLords/README.md

 ### CORS configuration:

-Upload audio files to AWS S3 and created a bucket.
+Go to AWS S3 and create a bucket.
+Upload your file here.

 Go to Permissions > CORS configuration and modified the code in the CORS configuration editor with this code:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>